ANTsX/ANTsPy/docs/source/index.rst

 ANTsPy documentation
 ===================================

-PyTorch is an optimized tensor library for deep learning using GPUs and CPUs.
+ANTsPy is an optimized and validated medical imaging library for Python.

 .. toctree::